-Phytopharm had been in a partnership with the pharmaceutical company Pfizer, who funded much of the research.
+Phytopharm had been in a partnership with the pharmaceutical company Pfizer, which funded much of the research.
 In 2003 Pfizer dropped out of the project because they believed it wouldn't be commercially viable to make pills using the active ingredient in the hoodia plant.
-Since then Phytopharm has been setting up hoodia "plantations" to grow enough for their eventual products.
+Since then, Phytopharm has been setting up hoodia "plantations" to grow enough for their eventual products.

 With many of those challenges unresolved, Phytopharm has some questions and answers on their website.

 One of the questions is, "When will the product containing the Hoodia extract be available?"

 They answer with, "The necessary clinical trials and other studies to ensure the safety of the extract will take a few years before a product will be available."

 This is the type of environment hoodia grows in.
 There isn't enough hoodia in the world to fill all the bottles that claim to have some in them.

 If it was easy, Phytopharm would have released a product and started to recoup some of their investment.
 But it's not easy.
 In fact, it's so difficult, even the huge pharmaceutical company Pfizer chose to abandon the project.
 After spending millions of dollars, and with decades of work behind it, Phytopharm still believes a viable product may be years away.

 With those kinds of obstacles, no company currently selling hoodia has had the time to test, secure the raw materials or synthesize the extract needed to put in their "hoodia supplements."